LLM, SJD, and Exchange A to Z at the U

 • POLICY ACKNOWLEDGMENT FORM

-Please make sure to carefully review and sign the mandatory Miami Law Policy Acknowledgment Form with important information on student policies, tuition billing, transcripts, and other requirements by July 31.
+Please make sure to carefully review and sign the mandatory Miami Law Policy Acknowledgment Form (included with your Orientation registration) with important information on student policies, tuition billing, transcripts, and other requirements by December 30, 2025.
 You will not be able to start in-person Orientation until this form is completed.

 • PUBLIC TRANSPORTATION